 Circle Track FAQs

 Below are some frequently asked questions.
-Please visit our technical support page for installation guides and other support documents.
 Also, check out QA1's YouTube channel for tech, product and company videos!

 - In the QA1 part numbers, which is first – compression or rebound?

 - If I have a split rate shock such as 3-5 and I turn the shock 180 degrees, will the shock then be a 5-3?

 - What is the difference between a monotube and twin tube shock?

 - Can service parts be purchased from QA1?

 - Can QA1 shocks be run upside down?

 - What valving would I have to order so that the shock will be easily revalveable when I get it into my own hands?

 - Is it really reasonable to revalve shocks between qualifying and running my heat or feature races?